ccrosby1/cst-323/phonebook/docs/activity5.md

 ### 2. Doing More With Docker Images

+ - This section covered how to create Dockerfiles, tag and version images, and pull images from DockerHub.
+The focus was on manipulating images efficiently, inspecting layers, and running containers.

  ![End of tutorial](images/Docker-images.png)

  - End of Second tutorial, including instructions and terminal

 ### 3. First Alpine Linux Containers

+ - This tutorial demonstrated launching Alpine Linux containers and installing packages inside them.
+It focused on the lightweight nature of Alpine and taught how to start, stop, navigate, and remove containers.

  ![End of tutorial](images/Docker-alpine.png)

  - End of third tutorial, including instructions and terminal

 ### 4. Docker Images Deeper Dive

+ - This section explored more Dockerfile instructions, caching mechanisms, and multi-layer builds.
+The tutorial focused on running and managing multiple containers simultaneously.

  ![End of tutorial](images/Docker-image2.png)